Do you have quirks you wish you didn’t, weaknesses that are in your way of becoming your best self?

 As always, thank you for reading,

-Do you have weaknesses?
-What are they?
+What are your weaknesses?
 How can you turn them into strengths?
-Share your thoughts with us in the comments below or on my Facebook page.
-You can also write to me, I’d love to hear from you.
+Share your thoughts in the comments below or simply write to me, I’d love to hear from you.

 Want to take the process further?
 Check out my popular book ALIVE: A Practical Guide to Get Out of Your Head and into Your Heart for more practical tools and inspirations.
 You can download the first chapter for free by clicking here.